Getting Your Wisdom Teeth Removed

 Should I Have My Wisdom Teeth Removed?

 If your child is a teenager, start talking to your dentist about wisdom teeth.
-It doesn’t hurt to get their early opinion and possibly begin to devise a plan for the future.
+It doesn’t hurt to get their early opinion and begin devising a plan for the future.
 And yes, that plan may change.
+But you’ll be prepared!
 Have more questions?
 Give us a call or request an appointment easily online.
-It is our mission to insure every patient has “a smile to build a future on”.
+It’s our mission statement is “We keep you smiling for life!”